janawold1/BIOL337_SV_module/02_alignment_and_processing.md

     samtools index ${bam}${base}.sorted.bam
 done
 ```
-There were a small handfull of samples that had issues parsing the `$infoline` above.
-These samples had the forward (1) or reverse (2) read notation annotated to the end of the infoline which was problematic for relating forward and reverse reads to one another.
+There were a small handfull of samples that had issues parsing the `$infoline` above (CD22, CD28, CN10, CN11, and CD32).
+These samples had the forward (.1) or reverse (.2) read notation annotated to the end of the infoline, which was problematic for relating forward and reverse reads to one another.
 This was fixed as per below.
 ```
 for redo in ${fqs}redo/*_trimmed_1.fastq.gz
     do